 Whether you do it seated, or lying down, the leg curl is one of the best ways to isolate, strengthen and develop your hamstrings.
 The seated leg curl will not only increase your lower body strength, but it’s a great way to help prevent injury and improve your performance in other lifts and exercises.

-The hamstring is one of three muscles creating the posterior chain of the leg.
-Along with the glutes and calves; the hamstring provide key bodily functionalities, muscular stability and symmetry as well as contributing significantly to athletic movements and performance.
+Also known as the hamstring curl, it’s no surprise that it primarily works the hamstrings — one of three posterior muscles in between your hip and knee.
+Along with the glutes and calves, the hamstring provides key bodily functionalities, muscular stability and symmetry, as well as contributing significantly to athletic movements and performance.

 Whilst it is commonly just known as the hamstring muscle, the hamstring is actually comprised of three muscles.

 - Biceps femoris long head

 All three play a vital role in movements such as squats, walking, running and essentially any lower body movements as these are the muscles that bend the knee during movements.
 Meanwhile, the biceps femoris long head and semimembranosus extend the hip joint in movements.